-I'm all about fueling my body with whole foods, yet I also have to watch my family's monthly budget.
-To do this successfully, I used our Simple 7 Guidebook for our free 7-Day Green Smoothie Challenge.
-This includes a shopping list which makes 7 green smoothie recipes using only 7 ingredients!
+I’m all about fueling my body with whole foods, yet I also have to watch my family’s monthly budget.
+To do this successfully, I used our Smoothie Digital Guide for our free Smoothie Challenge.
+This includes a shopping list which makes 10 smoothie recipes using only 10 ingredients!

 I invited my friend Erin along for some shopping at Costco, a member-only, bulk-grocery store.
 We purchased as much organic produce as we could afford, then attempted to make at least a month’s worth of smoothies.